DeepGraphLearning/GMNN/README.md

 Note that the numbers are slightly different from those in the paper, since we make some changes to the codes before release.

+In addition, the above experiment was conducted with ```PyTorch 0.4.1```, and the results might be slightly different if different versions of PyTorch are used.

 ## Acknowledgement
 Some codes of the project are from the following repo: [pygcn](https://github.com/tkipf/pygcn).

 ## Citation
-Please cite the following paper if you use the codes of GMNN.
+Please consider citing the following paper if you find our codes helpful.
 Thank you!
 ```
 @inproceedings{qu2019gmnn,
 title={GMNN: Graph Markov Neural Networks},